M1ssByt3/Crypto_bot/README.md

 If the chatbot doesn't understand a question, it offers a helpful menu of options.

 ✅ Typing Effect + Stylized Replies:
-Simulates typing delays and colored outputs for a more interactive feel.
+Simulates typing delays, emojis and colored outputs for a more interactive feel.

 # Limitations
 ⚠️ Uses a static dataset for sustainability, market cap, and trends — not dynamically fetched.